 The family impact is probably the most important factor next to environmental impact factors.
 Children whose needs are not being met at home have the highest risk level of becoming violent.
 Children who are raised by single parents or teenage mothers are at some of the highest levels of risk, not only for violence but also for physical abuse and substance abuse.

 When parents do not reinforce, teach, and nurture positive behaviors, children often develop negative, and aggressive behaviors.
-When family environments also include abuse, domestic violence or have a presence of guns in the home, children tend to pick up these behaviors and mimic them.
+When family environments also include abuse, domestic violence, or the presence of guns in the home, children tend to pick up these behaviors and mimic them.

 Video games do not cause violence in youth or at school.
-While there are many contributing factors for school violence, there is little to no scientific evidence that links video game violence to an increase in aggressive in youth.
+While there are many contributing factors to school violence, there is little to no scientific evidence that links video game violence to an increase in aggression in youth.

 School violence and bullying can be prevented by schools implanting bully prevention strategies.
 Some of these strategies include multi-tiered support systems for students that engage the youth and community with intervention strategies.
 Schools also need to examine their rules and procedures for managing negative behavior in students and using social-emotional learning techniques in class.

 Students also should be supervised at all times on school property and provided a well-structured learning environment and school day.
 Families and caregivers should be encouraged to take part in school-sponsored activities, and programs should be implemented that focus on strengthening the school's communication between students and staff, and problem-solving skills for students.

 Video game violence may be desensitizing our children to violence and aggression, but they are not causing violence in schools or among the younger population.
 If someone you know, or maybe you, are feeling more aggressive, violent, or dealing with angry or confrontational feelings, it is OK to talk to someone that can help you navigate those feelings appropriately.